ansible/ansible/packaging/debian/README.md

 Note that `dpkg -i` does not resolve dependencies.

-To install the Ansbiel DEB package and resolve redepdencies:
+To install the Ansible DEB package and resolve redepdencies:

     sudo dpkg -i <package-file>
     sudo apt-get -fy install